Mapping Microstructure: Manifold Construction for Accelerated Materials Exploration: The Material Manifold

 \tikzstyle{block} = [draw, fill=blue!20, rectangle, minimum height=3em, minimum width=6em] \tikzstyle{sum} = [draw, fill=blue!20, circle, node distance=1cm] \tikzstyle{input} = [coordinate] \tikzstyle{output} = [coordinate] \tikzstyle{pinstyle} = [pin edge={to-,thin,black}] \tikzstyle{terminator} = [rectangle, draw, text centered, rounded corners, minimum height=2em] \tikzstyle{process} = [rectangle, draw, text centered, minimum height=2em] \tikzstyle{decision} = [diamond, draw, text centered, minimum height=2em] \tikzstyle{data}=[trapezium, draw, text centered, trapezium left angle=60, trapezium right angle=120, minimum height=2em] \tikzstyle{connector} = [draw, -latex'] \tikzstyle{point} = [coordinate]

 While there are many potential ways to parameterize material states, we choose to do so based on the processing conditions, separating $\Theta$ as our \textit{controllable} domain, and $M$ as our \textit{observable} domain.
-This parameterization comes with the caveat that we are assuming a bijective mapping between process and microstructure, where there is a one-to-one correspondence between processing conditions and material states.
+This parameterization assumes a bijective mapping between process and microstructure, where there is a one-to-one correspondence between processing conditions and material states.
 For the subset of phase field simulations used in this work, a bijective mapping holds.
 This restriction is necessary for treating materials development as an inverse problem, where we are able to reduce the forward model from a many-to-one relationship to a one-to-one relationship through the stochastic representation of microstructure.